Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 20 Mei 2025 11.33.15 UTC
+- WIB: Selasa, 20 Mei 2025 12.29.47 UTC
-- WITA: Selasa, 20 Mei 2025 12.33.15 UTC
+- WITA: Selasa, 20 Mei 2025 13.29.47 UTC
-- WIT: Selasa, 20 Mei 2025 13.33.15 UTC
+- WIT: Selasa, 20 Mei 2025 14.29.47 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: inspirational
+Kategori: friendship